-For many of us, this is a difficult season of excess rain and royally screwed-up plans.
-Getting the row crops planted and cultivated is a slog, and those of us making hay/baleage are looking at our forages and wondering if there will be enough for the winter.
+For many of us, this is a difficult season of drought.
+Many of us are looking at our bales of hay/baleage and wondering if there will be enough for the winter.

 EARLY-MID SUMMER PLANTING (June-early July) - (1) BMR sorghum/sudangrass or Japanese millet will grow well in summer heat and on droughty soils.
 (2) Open pollinated field corn can be planted as a forage.
 (3) Buckwheat can be grazed and chopped.
 (4) Soybeans can be mixed with all of these!
 We prefer crop mixtures to get higher tonnage and better quality forage.
 Most of these will not dry sufficiently to make dry hay - they are best suited as baleage.